 A bit more background

-The oldest of six children, Shane grew up in a family home where there were lots of traditional oral stories told by his father.
-The family would regularly sit down together and listen to stories, as well as the singing of nursery rhymes.
+The oldest of six children, Shane grew up in a family home where the family would regularly sit down and hear traditional oral stories told by his father.

-Shane would tell these stories or sing nursery rhymes to his younger siblings.
+Shane would often repeat these stories or sing nursery rhymes to his younger siblings.
 He continued this oral tradition with his own three children.

 Shane has a great interest and affinity with the landscape and the stories held within a landscape.
 He also has a keen interest in stories from other cultures and undertakes a lot of deep study, sometimes including field study, to inform the stories that he tells.